aiplanethub/getting-started-with-deep-learning/module-3-neural-networks-for-classification-problems/255-Working of Neural Network.md

 Now imagine you are a Tea Master.
 The ingredients used to make tea (water, tea leaves, milk, sugar, and spices) are the "neurons" since they make up the starting points of the process.
 The amount of each ingredient represents the "weight."
-Once you put in the tea leaves in the water and add the sugar, spices, and milk in the pan, all the ingredients will mix and transform into another state.
+Once you put the tea leaves in the water and add the sugar, spices, and milk in the pan, all the ingredients will mix and transform into another state.
 This transformation process represents the "activation function."

 ### Hidden Layers and output Layer
-* The layer or layers, hidden between the input and output layer, are known as the hidden layers.
+* The layers hidden between the input and output layer are known as the hidden layers.
 It is called the hidden layer since it is always hidden from the external world.
 The main computation of a Neural Network takes place in the hidden layers.
 So, the hidden layer takes all the inputs from the input layer and performs the necessary calculation to generate a result.
-This result is then forwarded to the output layer so that the user can view the result of the computation.
+This result is then forwarded to the output layer so the user can view the computation result.
 * In our tea-making example, when we mix all the ingredients, the formulation changes its state and color on heating.
 The ingredients represent the hidden layers.
 Here heating represents the activation process that finally delivers the result – tea.

 ### Summary of Tea Example
-* Input layers: water, tea leaves, sugar, milk and spices
+* Input layers: water, tea leaves, sugar, milk, and spices
 * Hidden layers: all the above ingredients mixed with certain weights
 * Activation function: The heating process
 * Output layer: Tea